Sinn Féin says treatment of Scottish MPs reaffirms belief in abstentionism

 "Put simply, if the border in Ireland cannot be mitigated, cannot be managed in the short term, well then you put the question democratically in the hands of the people and allow them to remove the border," she said.

-“Bear in mind the people of Northern Ireland did not consent to Brexit.”
+"Bear in mind the people in the north of Ireland did not consent to Brexit."

 "The backstop is the bottom line.